 Here is the list of benefits that makes WordPress.org pretty much the best choice for website building.

 - Also, you are free to customize your website as you want with free or premium WordPress themes.
-It goes without saying that you can also create your own designs.
+You can also create your designs.

-- On WordPress.org, you can monetize your site and run your own ads, without sharing revenue with anyone.
+- On WordPress.org, you can monetize your site and run your ads without sharing revenue with anyone.

 - You can use analytics and tracking tools like Google analytics without any hassle.